blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Hadith Organizing.md

 ### Strategies Muslims use to prevent criticism
 - The six named strategies
 	- Tawriyyah (doublespeak or ambiguity)
-	- Kitman (telling you only a part of the truth)
+	- Kitman (telling you only a part of the truth) (Ibadis call Taqiyya Kitman)
 	- Taqiyyah (Lying about one's religion when one is threatened)
 	- Muruna (Loopholes to allow one to fit in with Kafirs without)
 	- Taysir